 Yes No I feel sad and empty most of the time.
 I am worried and unable to set worries aside.
 I feel restless and anxious.
 I have trouble concentrating.
-I have trouble making decisions I seem to have no energy or interest in my usual activities.
+I have trouble making decisions.
+I seem to have no energy or interest in my usual activities.
 I have trouble going to or staying asleep.
 I have had a relative or friend who complained about my drinking.
 I have difficulty limiting my drinking to one or two drinks.
 I have repeated memories and thoughts about my experience of an adverse event or lawsuit.
 I have physical reactions (heart pounding, sweating) when thinking about my adverse event or lawsuit.
 I avoid thinking about or talking about my adverse event or lawsuit.
 I am frequently irritable and have angry outbursts.
-I think about dying or about killing myself.
+I repeatedly think about dying or about killing myself.
+(If you checked YES, please contact a trusted professional as soon as possible.)
 I no longer have any interest in sex.
 I am self-medicating for treatment of my sleep and anxiety symptoms.
 I have increasing difficulties in my relationships with my spouse, family, and associates.
-I experience the recent onset of, or exacerbation of, a previously diagnosed physical illness.
+I am experiencing a recent onset of, or exacerbation of, a previously diagnosed physical illness.
+I feel increasingly isolated.
+I often think about leaving the profession of medicine.
+I notice I am more sarcastic and impatient as well as callous toward my patients.
+I notice that I feel distant from my patients and objectify them as objects rather than as human beings (known as depersonalization).